Your Current Safety Provision?

 - A rescue plan (if required) to cover your activities.

-Once complete and prior to work starting, the HFR Solutions CIC emergency response team leader will brief your workers to ensure that everyone fully understands the actions needed to be taken in the event of an incident.
-If practical to do so, we will also undertake an exercise to test your rescue plans and ensure that everyone is fully conversant with their roles and responsibilities.
+Once complete and before work begins, the HFR Solutions CIC emergency response team leader will brief your workers to ensure that everyone fully understands the actions needed to be taken in the event of an incident.

 IEC (Immediate Emergency Care) Trained Emergency Response Professionals

-All HFR Solutions CIC emergency response teams will contain at least one team member who is IEC (Immediate emergency care) trained and qualified and will be self-sufficient with rescue and medical equipment and firefighting capabilities.
+All HFR Solutions CIC emergency response teams will contain at least one team member who is IEC (Immediate emergency care) trained and qualified and will be self-sufficient with rescue, medical equipment and firefighting capabilities.

 Achievable Rescue Plans